 - Judgements – Must should be paid off for at least 12 months.
 Because Judgements can attach to the property you purchase and become a first lien, this can be kind of a big deal… This requirement is non-negotiable, because you can not get Title Insurance if you have a Judgement or Lien against you.
 Remember, you can not dispute a Judgement or Lien.
 A Judge had to see the documentation for that to be on your report, so you have the option of Settling it – or leaving it on the report until it ages off.
 Unpaid Taxes (a tax lien) will stay on your credit report for 15 years.

 - USDA Loan Underwriters no longer accept non-traditional credit.
 Traditional Credit Scores are needed.
 We need at least two trade lines.
 We can no longer build credit, using your cell phone bill as proof that you make your payments on time.
 If you are a first time home buyer, and you don’t have much credit – or if most of the credit you do have is Student Loans, well then call us.
-You can sometimes get added to a family member’s credit card, or you can get started with a couple of secured credit cards. **We understand this MIGHT change with USDA Home Loan Guidelines in December of 2014 – however, that will ALSO mean that BANKS will have to accept borrowers with “non traditional credit” and that is going to be the hard part!
+You can sometimes get added to a family member’s credit card, or you can get started with a couple of secured credit cards.
+The problem is that USDA Home Loan Underwriters (as of December 2014) require us to back out the credit you’ve gotten as an Authorized User.

 - You need at least TWO trade lines that are at least 12 months old.
 Some loan officers reported that they need 2 years of credit history.
 We don’t.
 NC USDA Loan Underwriters will approve loans with a 12 month history of on time charges, payments on at least 2 accounts.